fairfin/fairfin-website/program.md

 - binary bathrooms exclude nonbinary people
 - Measures
 	- Have gender neutral bathrooms in the second and fourth floor of the main staircase
+- this also should apply to the whole university

 #### Alumni community